rsoza/filmfaves/db_description.md

 # Database Description

 This database is designed to store information about users, movies, reviews and watchlists.
-It includes four tables: users, movies, reviews, and watchlist
+It includes four tables: users, movies, reviews, and watchlist.

 ## Tables